bordaigorl/remy/README.md

 This might leave behind some files and might miss some updates.
 By setting `persist_cache` to `true` the cache is cleared every time.

+The `enable_webui_export` determines if Remy should include the option of using the WebUI of the reMarkable to generate exports of documents.
+This is only available if the launcher is `xochitl` and `use_banner` is false.

+The `launchers` option is a list of launchers that you want supported.
+Remy will detect which one is currently active using `systemctl`.
+This is useful when rebooting the launcher to ensure that the changes are picked up on the tablet.
+By default, Remy looks for `xochitl`, `remux`, `tarnish`, and `draft`.

 #### Rsync source

 ```json